zshamrock/startup-prepublic/README.md

 *Some steps could be automated, lets say with Ansible, for now I don't feel like it is necessary to do.*

+To apply changes to the running docker container use `docker-compose` (after enabling docker environment variables `eval "$(docker-machine env marketing)"`.
+Most of the time `docker-compose up -d` is the command you need to run.

 ### Development

 - During development it makes sense to enable `MARKETING_FLUSH_DRY_RUN`